-CMU Pocket Sphinx dragonfly engine¶
+CMU Pocket Sphinx engine back-end¶

 This version of dragonfly contains an engine implementation using the open source, cross-platform CMU Pocket Sphinx speech recognition engine.
 You can read more about the CMU Sphinx speech recognition projects on the CMU Sphinx wiki.